"The dead are not quiet in Hill House."

 What was tedious and meandering to me as a child was absorbing and spooky as hell as an adult.
 The characters involved me, the psychological/paranormal uncertainties intrigued me, and I especially responded to the inherent risk in making a haunted house film that dares you to take it seriously.
-The screenplay doesn't insult one’s intelligence nor do the actors play down to the genre.
+The director respects the genre, the screenplay doesn't insult the intelligence, and the actors don't play down to the material.
 Best of all: the thrills contained in The Haunting extend so far beyond its ghostly surprises that a great deal of pleasure is derived from rewatching the film just to see the interplay of the characters.
-The performances are that good and that detailed.
+The performances are just that interesting, the characterizations just that developed.

-When I think of how often it is I find myself, as an adult, at the polar-opposite end of some aesthetic bias I held in my youth, I can’t help but wonder to what degree American cinema has suffered over the years in so doggedly courting the youth market (The Avengers, The Hunger Games).
-Movies today are bigger, louder, faster, to be sure (e.g., The Haunting remake), but how good can they be when the whole of the criteria by which they hold themselves to are the ADD standards of the texting/tweeting generation?
+When I think of how often it is I find myself, as an adult, at the polar-opposite end of an aesthetic bias I held in my youth, when I'm made aware to what degree my early tastes were shaped by my limited life experience; I can’t help but wonder if American cinema hasn't harmed itself in always so doggedly courting the youth market (The Avengers, The Hunger Games).
+Movies today are bigger, louder, and faster to be sure (e.g., the aforementioned The Haunting remake), but how good can they be if the whole of the criteria to which they hold themselves are the ADD standards of the texting/tweeting generation?